Private Child Autism Assessment UK

 4. ADOS-2 Observation

-We will use the (Autism Diagnostic Observation Schedule) ADOS-2, which is a mixture of talking and task-based activities.
+As part of your private autism assessment, we use the (Autism Diagnostic Observation Schedule) ADOS-2, which is a mixture of talking and task-based activities.
 This will be completed face-to-face with your child at one of our clinics.
 If your child is over 14 years old, we can also complete an adapted observation remotely.

 5. Liaison with School